Naan bread

 Instructions

-2. Pour the flower into a medium-sized bowl and sprinkle on the salt and seed.
+Pour the flour into a medium-sized bowl and sprinkle on the salt and seed.
 Make a small indentation in the center to hold the yeast mixture.
 Pour on the yeast liquid and allow the dough to soak it up for a moment.

 Notes